Ngdaz/Hackintosh-i511400-Giga-B560M-DSH3/README.md

 ## Post install

 - Generate your own SMBIOS
-- Generate your own ACPI
+- Generate your own ACPIß
 - [Make your own USB map kext](https://dortania.github.io/OpenCore-Post-Install/usb/)
 - Generate your own CPU frequency vectors using [CPUFriendFriend](https://github.com/corpnewt/CPUFriendFriend).
 The one included here is set to Balance power and CPU lowest frequency set to 500 MHz
 - (Optional) [Rectangle](https://github.com/rxhanson/Rectangle) for window management similar to Windows (but better)